tprakash17/attlasian-jgit-flow/README.md

 * **Checkout feature branch from development**

-Make sure you are on `development` branch before checking out feature.
+Make sure you are on `develop` branch before checking out feature.

 ```
 $ git checkout -b feature/DEVOPS-01
 ```

-Make some changes to the code and raise the pull request against `development` branch and merge it.
+Make some changes to the code and raise the pull request against `develop` branch and merge it.

 * **Start release**